 The light energy from the laser penetrates deep into tissues beneath your skin to reach the source of your pain.
 Many of our patients report improved quality of life after starting a handful of treatments of laser light therapy.
 Lasers not only help you manage pain, but have been shown to improve nerve function.
 This means that after several rounds of high dose laser therapy, you may experience less pain and numbness.

-Pain Free Life Centers of Michigan is dedicated to helping you enjoy a life free of chronic pain.
-If you are interested in scheduling your free consultation with one of our Michigan pain relief centers, please call our offices in Troy, Shelby Township, or Bloomfield Hills.
-We are also excited to announce that our new location in Brighton will open in February.
-We look forward to seeing you and helping you live a pain free life!
+Pain Free Life Centers is dedicated to helping you live your best life, free of pain.
+If you are interested in scheduling your free consultation and free initial treatment, call our Troy office at 248-879-1100.
+We look forward to seeing you and getting you on your pain free journey!